The 13 Best Business VoIP Providers in 2019

 - Limited fiber-optics

 You know Verizon; everybody knows Verizon.
 It’s a mobile leader, and its ultra-fast Fios (fiber-optic internet) service is expanding rapidly—so of course it’s also in the VoIP business.
-Verizon has built-in BYOD solutions, as well as the internet connections (both fiber-optic and DSL) to support a reliable VoIP business service.
+Verizon has built-in bring-your-own-device (BYOD) solutions, as well as the internet connections (both fiber-optic and DSL) to support a reliable VoIP business service.
 Consolidation of all your business’s telecommunication needs into a single bill could be easily accomplished with New York–established Verizon.
 It would be more convenient than cheap, however.

 Verizon VoIP plans